 Basically, your plumber will feed a flexible, fiber optic cable through your pipe with a small, high-resolution waterproof camera attached to the end of it.
 It will have plenty of lights so the expert plumber can easily see what the root of the problem might be.
 During the entire journey of the cable through your pipes, the camera will transmit the live video feed to the camera operator (who can also save the video findings on a permanent record).

 Here are a few of the things your Nationwide Plumbers plumber will be on the lookout for as he or she performs a camera line inspection on your commercial property:

 Whether a pipe is broken, collapsed or cracked, any major damage to your piping can be the cause of your latest plumbing problem.
 Maybe a shift in the ground that surrounds the pipe has offset the drain lines or the weight of the soil on top of a pipe has caused it to collapse.
 If the seals between the pipes have broken for some reason or have sprung a leak, there’s a good chance you’re dealing with the end result of such a problem.

 A clog or blockage

-We have a locator which is a special attachment which can measure and confirm the location of the pipe within the wall/floor to keep you from opening an excessive amount,saving customers time and money.
+We have a locator, a special attachment that can measure and confirm the location of the pipe within the wall/floor to keep you from opening an excessive amount, which saves customers time and money.